NoobMCBG/UpCommands/README.md

 # UpCommands
-Ideas from the //up command in Minecraft PC's WorldEdits mods
+- Ideas from the //up command in Minecraft PC's WorldEdits mods
-- ERROR !
-ARGS == null :D
+- If you enter a missing number, there will be an Error